Blueberries, they’re easy to pick and even easier to love!

 Yes, that’s the Cabot Tower in the background, the South Side Hills are just across the Narrows from Signal Hill.

 Another great picking area not far from St. John’s is north of Pouch Cove, and it is aptly called the ‘Berry Ground’:

-If you’re going to this Berry Ground you’ll find your blueberries in several clearings between the gravel road and a trail called Biscan Cove Path, which runs along the coast.
+If you’re going to this Berry Ground you’ll find your blueberries in several clearings between the road to Cape St. Francis and a trail called Biscan Cove Path, which runs along the coast.